 What is Truncus Arteriosus?

-How is Truncus Arteriosis diagnosed during pregnancy?
+How is Truncus Arteriosus diagnosed and monitored during pregnancy?

-How does Truncus Arteriosus affect delivery?
+How does Truncus Arteriosus affect delivery and after birth?

-What is the surgery for Truncus Arteriosus, and what are the long-term effects?
+What is the surgery for Truncus Arteriosus?